It is a sorting process.

 - Rachel Naomi Remen

-Bereavement counselling provides a supportive and safe space where you'll be listened to, can express your feelings (whatever they might be) and talk freely about your loss.
+Bereavement counselling gives you a supportive and safe space where you'll be listened to, can express your feelings (whatever they might be) and talk freely about your loss.
 Therapy gives you room to reflect, remember and mourn.

 There's no 'right' or 'wrong' way to grieve or find your way after a death - how you do this will be unique to you.
 It'll be influenced and shaped by many different things, for example - your personality and life history, your particular relationship with the person who died, your experiences and memories of them, the way in which they died and so on.

 Through the process of talking together and sifting through your memories, reflections and feelings, you can begin to find calm and make sense of things, discover meaning and gather yourself together again.
-This helps you to re-connect with your strengths, regain your balance and find your best path ahead.
+This helps you to re-connect with your strengths, regain your balance and find your best way forward.